Battle of Saticula: Background

 According to Livy the First Samnite War started because the Samnites attacked the Sidicini, a tribe living north of Campania.
 The Campani, led by the city-state of Capua, sent an army to help the Sidicini, but were beaten in battle by the Samnites.
 The Samnites then invaded Campania and won a second battle on the plain near Capua.
 Facing defeat, the Campani appealed to Rome for aid.
 The Romans, despite having a treaty with the Samnites, agreed to help and declared war against the Samnites.

-The two Roman consuls for 343, Marcus Valerius Corvus and Aulus Cornelius Cossus, marched each their armies against the Samnites.
-Valerius led his into Campania and Cornelius his into Samnium where he camped at Saticula.
+The two Roman consuls for 343 BC, Marcus Valerius Corvus and Aulus Cornelius Cossus, marched each of their armies against the Samnites.
+Valerius led his forces into Campania and Cornelius led his into Samnium where he camped at Saticula.

 The battle

-Livy writes that Cornelius then advanced from Saticula and led his army by a mountain pass which descended into a narrow valley.
+Livy writes that Cornelius then advanced from Saticula and led his army through a mountain pass which descended into a narrow valley.
 Unnoticed by the consul the Samnites had occupied the surrounding heights and were waiting for the Roman army to descend into the valley.
 When the Romans finally discovered the enemy it was too late to retreat.
 P. Decius Mus, a Roman military tribune, observed that the Samnites had failed to occupy a hilltop overlooking the Samnite camp.
 With the consul's approval he led a detachment made up of the hastati and principes of one legion to seize the hill.
 The Samnites did not discover Decius until he was nearly at the summit and were then so distracted that they allowed the consul to withdraw the Roman army to more favourable ground.

 With the escape of the consul the Samnites focused their attention on Decius and his men.
 They surrounded the hilltop, but had not yet decided whether to risk an assault when night set in.
 Surprised that he had not been attacked, Decius sneaked down with his centurions to scout out the Samnite positions.
 Once back in his camp, Decius silently assembled his men and informed them that he intended to break out at night, silently if they could, by force if they were discovered.
 Moving in the spaces between the Samnite pickets, the Romans were halfway through when they were discovered.
 But when Decius and his men let out a battle cry the awakening Samnites were flung into chaos and the Romans cut their way through.
 Next morning the Roman army celebrated the safe return of Decius and his men.
 At the urgings of Decius, the consul ordered his army to attack the Samnites.
 The Samnites were taken wholly unprepared for battle and were scattered and their camp taken.
-The 30 000 Samnites who had fled into the camp were all killed.
+The 30,000 Samnites who had fled into the camp were all killed.